Now enrolling K–8 · West Haven, UT info@wayfinders-academy.com801-883-8805

 Every badge begins with a mission.
 A mission is the goal or challenge your child is working toward.
 Sometimes it is a specific skill to master, sometimes a thematic challenge that requires understanding a real problem deeply enough to design, test, and defend a solution.
 Missions give learning a destination.
 They answer the question every child eventually asks: why does this matter?

-The three phases of challenge-based learning.
+The Chicken & Human Health challenge mission mapped across the three phases of challenge-based learning.

 Challenge: How can we raise animals in healthy and environmentally friendly ways?